 - Begin making the rum-soaked cake by sprinkling the chopped pecans into the bottom of a bundt pan.

-- Then, place the remaining ingredients in a large bowl and cream them together with an electric mixer until well combined.
+- Then place the remaining ingredients in a large bowl and beat them with an electric mixer until well combined.

 - Next, pour the cake batter into the pan and place it in the preheated oven to bake for 1 hour.

-- You’ll know the cake is done when the cake begins to pull away from the sides of the pan and a toothpick inserted in the center comes out clean.
+- You’ll know the cake is done when it begins to pull away from the sides of the pan, and a toothpick inserted in the center comes out clean.

 - Then, make the glaze by boiling all the ingredients except the rum in a saucepan and stirring for 5 minutes.